brunocrt/simple-scylla/README.md

 `CREATE KEYSPACE IF NOT EXISTS test WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 } AND DURABLE_WRITES = true;`

-5. Create the table (inside CQL shell)
+5. Change the schema (inside CQL shell)

 `USE test`

+6. Create the table (inside CQL shell)

 `CREATE TABLE IF NOT EXISTS users (
     email      text,